 Supervision is a professional working alliance which is mutually respectful, accountable, and conditionally confidential.
 Its primary purpose is to support the supervisee, which is fundamental to the provision of safe, ethical and competent counselling.

 “Supervision is a valuable way of “checking in” with a more experienced practitioner thus supporting and ensuring counsellors stay grounded, maintain professional and ethical boundaries, develop their knowledge, both theoretically and practically, as well as focus on self-care to avoid “burnout”.
 [Source: National Counselling Society 2021]

-Suzi aims to create a climate in which each supervisee feels understood, supported and challenged.
-She monitors and supports supervisees in their role by facilitating reflective practice, learning and professional growth.
+At Next Steps, we aim to create a climate in which each supervisee feels understood, supported and challenged.
+Our supervisor (Suzi Garrod) monitors and supports supervisees in their role by facilitating reflective practice, learning and professional growth.
 At times she may provide information and direction in the interest of safe practice and the well-being of the supervisee, their clients, other individuals, and the organisation(s) in which they practice.